-You should conduct the following maintenance regularly to keep your test chambers running properly.
-Note: Safety is paramount.
+While you can conduct various maintenance checks independently, looping in your internal service team is important.
+Someone skilled in HVAC and refrigeration is handy!
+Above all, when completing environmental test chamber service, safety is paramount.
 Test chambers are connected to live voltage.
-Any maintenance work on the electrical system should be performed by a professional.
-Ensure the chamber is disconnected from power following the appropriate lockout-tagout process before performing any maintenance.
+A professional should perform any maintenance work on the electrical system.
+Ensure the chamber is disconnected from power following the appropriate lockout-tagout process before doing any maintenance.

-Electrical System: Inspect your electrical systems for pitting and loose connections on relays, contacts, wire harnesses, solenoids, sensor clips, and compressor connections.
-Check that ground wires and phasing are correct.
-Check your electrical readings at all connections and terminations using a multimeter.
-Look at the high and control voltage and take the necessary amperage readings.
-Test that all the control switches and lights are operational.
+When inspecting your electrical systems, you’ll want to look for pitting and loose connections on relays, contacts, wire harnesses, solenoids, sensor clips, and compressor connections.
+Check that ground wires and phasing are correct and examine electrical readings at all connections and terminations using a multimeter.
+Take the necessary amperage readings and look at the high and control voltage.
+Before completion, test all the control switches and lights to see if they’re operational.

-Refrigeration System: Inspect the oil level, and look for leaks and build-up.
+Every refrigeration system check should include an inspection of the oil level, along with leaks and build-up.
 Check the various fan operations, cap tubes, pipe supports, and pipe insulation.
-There should be no frost build-up anywhere, the air handler should be tight without leakage, and the vibration eliminators should be examined.
-Clean the coils and straighten any bent fins.
-Check the static and operating pressures and discharge, and suction and liquid line temperatures.
-Since PSI information is specific to your chamber, measure the correct filter drier psi for restrictions.
-Test expansion tank operation, net oil pressures, and high/low-pressure safety checks.
+There should be no frost build-up anywhere, the air handler should be tight without leakage, and be sure to examine the vibration eliminators.
+Upon inspection, you should always check the static and operating pressures and discharge, and suction and liquid line temperatures.
+Since PSI information is specific to your chamber, measure the correct filter drier psi for restrictions, and don’t forget to clean the coils and straighten bent fins.

-Humidity System: If you have a humidity chamber, inspect the float, water tubing and connections, and optional air drier.
+If you have a humidity chamber, inspect the float, water tubing and connections, and optional air drier.
 Drain, clean, and flush the water lines, steam generator, and optional reservoir.
 Inspect the steam generator heater for pitting and verify water quality and pressure.
-Inspect dry air purge operation and filters.
+Lastly, be sure to examine the dry air purge operation and filters.

-Finally, inspect the overall structure of the test chamber: the exterior, workspace and floor panels for punctures, tears, and dents.
+To complete a circulation system check, inspect the pump and connecting lines looking for water leaks.
+The drain tank should only have a small amount to clear sediment.
+Clean the pump and thoroughly clean the tank.
+You’ll also want to inspect the overall structure of the test chamber: the exterior, workspace, and floor panels for punctures, tears, and dents.
 Check the degradation of all gaskets: door(s), window(s), port(s), wiring, and plug(s).

 If you have a walk-in with panels, check the seal at each seam.
 Inspect the integrity of panel locks or latches.
-Verify that the door operation creates a smooth seal by inspecting the latch and catch and the hinges.
-Clean the drain and condensate pump.
-Clean and adjust the airflow registers, and vacuum or blow out the electrical and mechanical machine areas to remove all dust and debris.
-Replace any missing or damaged safety tags and labels.
-Return the test chamber to the correct location, allowing an 18- to 36-inch space to allow for the optimal airflow for best chamber performance.
+Verify that the door operation creates a smooth seal by inspecting the latch, catch, and hinges.
+Clean the drain and condensate pump and adjust the airflow registers.
+Remove all dust and debris by vacuuming or blowing out the electrical and mechanical machine areas.
+If needed, replace any missing or damaged safety tags and labels.
+After finishing, return the test chamber to the correct location, allowing an 18- to 36-inch space for optimal airflow for best chamber performance.

 The Importance of Calibration